phillip-kruger/phillip-kruger.github.io/_posts/2017-11-12-farjars_thinwars_and_why_openliberty_is_cool.md

 # Fatjars.

-Building a Fatjar (or Uberjar) that contains everything you need to run you application nicely packaged together means you can just do:
+Building a Fatjar (or Uberjar) that contains everything you need to run your application nicely packaged together means you can just do:

 ```bash
 java -jar myapp.jar